 As the train passed, all the tourists were excited and took pictures of this image.

-The fenced area at this section of the road has signs warning of dangerous areas, prohibiting large gatherings, filming, taking photos, walking, standing, sitting on the railway, placing tables, chairs, and displaying goods on the railway track and both sides.
+The fenced area at this section of the road has signs warning of a dangerous area, prohibiting large gatherings, filming, taking photos, walking, standing, sitting on the railway, placing tables, chairs, and displaying goods on the railway track and both sides.
 However, there are no security forces blocking the area.
 Therefore, people and tourists can still enter and exit easily.

 As the afternoon progresses, the train street cafes attract many young people and tourists to take pictures.